Leadership

 skim205@gmu.edu

-Sojung (Claire) is an associate professor and a director of the Communication, Health, and Relational Media (CHARM) eye-tracking lab in the Department of Communication at George Mason University.
+Sojung (Claire) is an associate professor and a director of the Communication, Health, and Relational Media (CHARM) lab in the Department of Communication at George Mason University.
 Her research interests broadly lie on intersections of social media, health risk communication, and strategic messaging.
 Research contexts primarily concern challenging health and environmental issues such as cancer, addiction, vaccination, and climate change.

 University of Nebraska-Omaha